alex/what-happens-when/README.rst

 Firewall Protection
 --------------------
 When Firewall is present on your server, it verifies the request you are makin is authorised before granting it.
+This step is vry important to secure the server.

 Behind the scenes of the Browser
 ----------------------------------